riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 ## Summary

-- internal state is the configuration substrate.
+- Internal state is the configuration substrate.
-- dedicated endpoints own public resources and configuration domains.
+- Dedicated endpoints own public resources and configuration domains.
 - `/device` is the typed provisioning/import contract.
 - `/tasks` is the typed task management contract.
 - `/snapshots` metadata and operations are typed, while raw snapshot bodies remain untyped for now.
 - `/devices` uses typed metadata contracts.
 - `/settings/audio` remains the runtime patch surface.
-- control-plane and operational APIs remain separate.
+- Control-plane and operational APIs remain separate.
 - `tasks` should stay under `/tasks`, not become a first-class generic config subtree for public mutation.